lisaychuang/JavaScript30/readme.md

 **Properties covered in this project:**
 * `HTMLMediaElement.paused`: Returns a `Boolean` that indicates whether the media element is paused.
 * `HTMLMediaElement.currentTime`: Gives the current playback time in seconds.
 Setting this value sets the media to the new playback time.
+**Covered in project 28**
+* `HTMLMediaElement.playbackRate`:  sets the rate at which the media is being played back.
+This is used to implement user controls for fast forward, slow motion, and so forth.
+The normal playback rate is multiplied by this value to obtain the current rate, so a value of 1.0 indicates normal speed.

 **Methods covered in this project:**
 * `HTMLMediaElement.play()`: Begins playback of media